GHOSTWORKS MARINE, INC.

 A verifiable consumer request may be submitted by a California resident or a person registered with the California Secretary of State that is authorized to act on your behalf.
 These requests for access, which can only be made twice during a twelve (12) month period, and deletion must:

-Detail sufficient information that allows us to reasonably verify you are the person about whom we collected Personal Information or an authorized representative; and
+- Detail sufficient information that allows us to reasonably verify you are the person about whom we collected Personal Information or an authorized representative; and

-Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to
+- Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

 We cannot respond to your request or provide you with Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.